implicito/mini-RAG/evaluation.md

 **Ground Truth (GT):**
 Cost-Focal FixMatch extends FixMatch by introducing class-aware weighting and focal loss to improve minority-class learning under severe imbalance.

+**Answer Given:**
+Cost-Focal FixMatch is an SSL technique designed to address data imbalance in scenarios with scarce label availability.
+It extends the FixMatch framework by incorporating class-balanced weighting and focal loss [1][2].
+This pipeline enhances the contribution of underrepresented classes while mitigating the dominance of majority classes [3][4].

 ---